sunyiqiang/OpenDuo-Web/README.md

 ## A Brief Introduction

-Built upon the Agora Video SDK and the Agora Signaling SDK, the Agora Web OpenDuo Sample App is an open-source demo that integrates video chat into your WEB applications.
+Built upon the Agora Video SDK and the Agora Signaling SDK, the Agora Web OpenDuo Sample App is an open-source demo that integrates video chat into your Web applications.

-This sample app allows you to:
+This sample App allows you to:
 * Login the signaling server
 * Call each other
 * Join the media channel